 Wait 10–14 days after laying sod.
 Then, tug at the edge of several different pieces of sod in different areas of your yard.
 If it resists being pulled up and feels as if it has been lightly tacked onto the soil, then it’s beginning to take root.
 However, sod won’t have developed deep roots at this point, so don’t pull too hard.

 If sod offers no resistance to being pulled up 14 days after it has been laid, then it is not taking root.
 Increase the watering frequency and consider applying liquid fertilizer to encourage your sod to root into the soil below.
+If you live in an area with cool-season grass, consider laying your sod in the fall for better growth.

 How Long Does New Sod Take to Root?